splunk/splunk-operator/docs/Examples.md

     - [Updating global kubernetes secret object](#updating-global-kubernetes-secret-object)
     - [Deleting global kubernetes secret object](#deleting-global-kubernetes-secret-object)

-Refer to the [Custom Resource Guide](CustomResources.md) for more information about the custom resources that you can use with the Splunk
+For more information about the custom resources that you can use with the Splunk Operator, refer to the [Custom Resource Guide](CustomResources.md).
-Operator.

 ## Creating a Clustered Deployment